Search Ask the Dietitian

 I have a question regarding alcohol, calories and weight gain.
 How many calories does the average alcoholic beverage have?
 And, is it typical for drinkers (depending on amount) to gain or lose weight?
 Thanks so much.

-In 2002 (the latest year available), the average man drank the equivalent of 9 beers per week and the average woman drank the equivalent of 13 ounces of wine per week.
+In 2012, Gallup found Americans average 4 alcohol drinks per week which can add up to at least 500 to 612 (beer) calories a week depending on what a person drinks.
+All it takes is 500 calories a day to gain 1 pound sin a week.
+So a person who drinks 4 drinks a week could gain 1 pound every 7 weeks or 7.5 pounds a year.
 Research shows that abdominal weight gain increases with frequent use of alcohol.
 If people limit their intake of alcohol, it would help with weight loss.
 However, people who consume large amounts of alcohol and little food usually lose weight and have liver disease (cirrhosis) or protein calorie malnutrition.

 We are updating our information on diet and have the following information on our web page.
 We would very much appreciate your reviewing this information for accuracy.
 We would also like to add a link from our site to yours.

 Thanks for link.
-You may also want to link to the diabetes topic.
+You may also want to link to the diabetes.
 I would suggest adding or editing the following information to what you have.

 The symptoms of hypoglycemia and intoxication are similar (thick tongue speech, shaking, staggering walk, mental confusion etc.).
 People may confuse these symptoms and ignore or delay treatment of diabetic insulin reactions.
 I recommend people with diabetes carry or wear something that indicates they have diabetes and the name and dosage of the medication they currently take (insulin or pills).